128technology/docs/docs/initialize_u-iso_other.md

 ## Automated Onboarding

 Automated onboarding can be used whenever the user wants to automatically set up a device during first boot, and does not require manual input.
 All the onboarding configurations must be known prior to starting the process.
-These methods must also be used if the user wants to provide a customized devicemap.
+These methods should also be used If the user wants to provide a customized interface mapping scheme for whitebox platforms.

 ### Onboarding Config